Karl B. McEachron

 - AIEE Edison Medal

 Karl Boyer McEachron was born in Hoosick Falls, NY, 17 November 1889, son of John Henry and Dora (Peters) McEachron.
 McEachron graduated with degrees in E.E. and M.E. from Ohio Northern University in 1913 and M.S. at Purdue University in 1920, respectively.
-In 1914 he began his career at the Pittsfield (Mass.) plant of the General Electric Co., and during 1914-18 he was an instructor in electrical engineering at Ohio Northern University.
+In 1914, he began his career at the Pittsfield (Mass.) plant of the General Electric Co., and from 1914 to 1918 he was an instructor in electrical engineering at Ohio Northern University.
 He was an instructor in electrical engineering and research assistant and then associate in the Engineering Experiment Station at Purdue University from 1918 to 1922.
-From 1922 until his retirement he was associated with the General Electric Co. in Pittsfield, MA.
+From 1922 until his retirement he was associated with the General Electric Co. in Pittsfield, Mass.
 He was head of the research and development section in the lightning arrester department from 1922 to 1933, and in the latter year was made research engineer in charge of high-voltage engineering.
-He became assistant works engineer in 1945 and was design engineer in the power transformer engineering division during 1940-45, assistant manager of engineering, 1945-49, and manager of engineering from 1919 to 1953
+He became assistant works engineer in 1945 and was design engineer in the power transformer engineering division during 1940 to 1945, assistant manager of engineering, 1945 to 1949, and manager of engineering from 1919 to 1953.

 High-voltage engineering work was initiated at General Electric by Charles P. Steinmetz and carried on by Frank W. Peek.
 McEachron was responsible for the practical application of a number of laboratory methods to specific problems in the field.
 It was the purpose of the high-voltage laboratories, established in 1914, to test insulators and other protective apparatus used on high-tension transmission lines in order to discover the means of protecting lines and power-houses from damage in electrical storms.
 Under McEachron's direction the first cathode ray oscillograms of the performance of lightning arresters were taken in 1923.
 He made the first field investigation of the effect of a portable lightning generator on a high- voltage transmission line in 1929, and he investigated the traveling wave theory, using a portable impulse generator (1,500,000 volts) and cathode ray oscillograph.
 This study of the behavior of waves of electrical energy on lines and in cables was the most thoroughgoing attempted up to the time.
 An investigation with similar apparatus, made in 1931 on the lines of the Associated Gas & Electric Co. examining the effect of lightning discharges on distribution transformers, had a profound influence on the development of protection practices, particularly as applied to so-called interconnection.